luslab/oz-bulk-rnaseq/I. DE Visualisation.md

 ```

 # MA plot
 An MA plot provides a global overview of an experiment with a 2 group comparison.
 It shows the relationship between expression change in 2 different conditions.  y-axis = log2 fold change for comparison. x-axis = average counts normalised by size factor.
+Each gene is a dot.
+Genes with p-adj <0.05 are shown in red.

 ![enter image description here](https://lh3.googleusercontent.com/PdRsM9aHl3MTvEMKCYjYKQysVZ9MKxk943_XZ_JLLtAH0jTgZXKP2XotWhetjvghPqGDdwn0ULGRBw "Histogram & MA plot")
 ```r